 here the holding sequence works toward the center Ayab will mirror it if drawn as is, which will place carriages in position for first preselection row to start from left, decreasing stitches in work

 For increasing stitches in work rather than decreasing them, this illustrates the direction in which the carriages need to be moving.
 In this instance, the image needs to be mirrored to erase the software’s automatic doing so

 Single bed pleats https://alessandrina.com/2013/01/21/automating-pleating/.
 This repeat is planned for each square representing both a single stitch and a single row.
 Since the width of the knit piece needs to be programmed when using Ayab, this approach may be used for anything from ruffles to sideways skirts.
 Additional information on designing is offered in the previous post, used as is

 With a bit more planning and even using a garter bar, this is executable as well

-For a possible all knit surface variant the repeat on the left is drawn, due to auto mirror, no mirroring is required to obtain the knit rows in the directions illustrated the right.
+For a possible all-knit surface variant the repeat on the left is drawn, due to the auto mirror, no mirroring is required to obtain the knit rows in the directions illustrated on the right.
 Knit as is, the resulting eyelets including the larger one at the center can serve as “design features”.
-The motif on left, mirrored as it would be by Ayab on right.
+The motif on the left is mirrored as it would be by Ayab on the right.
 With narrow pieces of knitting, pay extra attention to beeps and flashes.
-Clearing the end marks on the needle bed may also be necessary to keep needle selection accurate, watch for yarn loop formation on either side as the result of having to travel that far from the end of the needles in work. “just for fun” https://alessandrina.com/2017/06/11/crochet-meets-machine-knitting-techniques-working-with-short-rows/
+Clearing the end marks on the needle bed may also be necessary to keep needle selection accurate, watch for yarn loop formation on either side as the result of having to travel that far from the end of the needles in work. “just for fun” 2017/06/11/crochet-meets-machine-knitting-techniques-working-with-short-rows/